The term “Mummy Makeover” has suddenly evolved but this is not an accurate or defined medical term.

 I will first discuss the different areas of the body that women commonly wish to improve/enhance, next the specific operations that can be performed and finally, the options for the women who have gained significant weight during their pregnancy.

-The 2 areas that women most frequently request to improve/repair are the abdomen and breasts.
+The two areas that women most frequently request to improve/repair are the abdomen and breasts.
 For more information on this, check out our article on breast changes with pregnancy.

 Areas To Improve After Pregnancy